jdekoning/StreamingAuctioneer/readme.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Technologies you need to install yourself:

 ```
 SBT to build